CodyCBakerPhD/comorecipes/src/como_recipes/_recipes/_markdown/chocolate_chip_cookies.md

 ## Instructions

-Oven temperature is 360 °F for caramelization stage.
+Oven temperature is 360 F for caramelization stage.

 Cream together butter and sugars.
 Mix in one egg at a time.
 Add vanilla at the end.